simomarsili/elss/README.md

 *e.g.* `elss-learn -h`.

 ### elss-learn
-The fitting process corresponds to a first-order iterative minimization of a cost function including two terms, one proportional to the likelihood of the parameters and a regularization term.
+The fitting consists in the first-order iterative minimization of a cost function including two terms, one proportional to the likelihood of the parameters and a regularization term.
 The `elss-learn` options control the parameters of the minimization run.